Skip to main content

 • Only SMIB studies have been completed.
 Network-wide studies may be added to further demonstrate that the response is adequately damped.

-• Frequency 'steps' used to create the P(f) droop curve are completed at a 4Hz/s ramp rate.
+• Frequency disturbances used to create the P(f) droop curve are completed at a 4Hz/s ramp rate.

 Step 1 - P(f) droop curve | Choose frequency steps simulation time